Business

 Regulatory framework: Transport for NSW (TfNSW) Conditional Registration Vehicle Sheets (CRVS)

-In New South Wales, golf carts are typically restricted to private land, golf courses, or designated areas within private estates.
-They are not allowed on public roads unless specifically registered and approved for road use under conditional registration schemes.
+In New South Wales, golf carts are restricted to private land, golf courses, or designated areas within private estates.
+They cannot be driven on public roads unless specifically registered and approved under a conditional registration scheme.

 Permitted uses under conditional registration:

-Conditions of operation will restrict the use of these vehicles to road-related areas such as, but not limited to, caravan parks, retirement villages and entertainment and sporting venues.
-Limited road access will only be allowed as a means of travelling between two road-related areas.
+Conditions of operation restrict these vehicles to road-related areas such as caravan parks, retirement villages, and entertainment and sporting venues.
+Limited road access is only permitted as a means of travelling between two road-related areas.

 Driver licence requirement: You need a Car (Class C) licence to drive a golf buggy.

-CTP insurance: Conditional registration costs include CTP insurance.
-However, this insurance only covers you on road and road-related areas.
-It does not cover you on private property.
-Fleet managers must therefore maintain separate liability insurance for on-course incidents.
+CTP insurance: Conditional registration costs include CTP insurance, but this insurance only covers road and road-related areas — not private property.
+Fleet managers must maintain separate liability insurance for on-course incidents.

-Certificate of Approved Operations: The Certificate of Approved Operations outlines the conditions you must follow when you drive on a road or road-related area and must be carried in the vehicle at all times.
+Certificate of Approved Operations: The Certificate of Approved Operations outlines the conditions that apply when driving on a road or road-related area and must be carried in the vehicle at all times.

-Special case — Lord Howe Island: NSW applies enhanced equipment standards for golf buggies on Lord Howe Island, including head lights, direction indicators front and rear, hazard lights, front and rear reflectors, tail lights, brake lights, registration plate light, and reversing lights; automotive grade glass and windscreen wipers; and a four-wheel brake system with independent emergency brake.
+Special case — Lord Howe Island: NSW applies enhanced equipment standards for golf buggies on Lord Howe Island, including headlights, direction indicators front and rear, hazard lights, front and rear reflectors, tail lights, brake lights, a registration plate light, and reversing lights; automotive grade glass and windscreen wipers; and a four-wheel brake system with an independent emergency brake.

 Victoria (VIC)